Statamic website redesign and development

 A fully modular website

 We designed the website around individual building blocks, making it possible for the client to reorganize it with ease.
-As simple as playing with LEGO bricks, the team at MyBodyTutor could add, modify, reorganize, or remove sections of the website as they pleased and create new pages in the future.
+Like playing with LEGO bricks, the team at MyBodyTutor could add, modify, reorganize, or remove sections of the website as they pleased and create new pages in the future.
 For example, they could remove the team module from the home page and create a separate team page to include that module.
-Motivational and instructional Youtube or Vimeo videos could also be shared, either as a specific video post or included within a text post.
+Motivational and instructional YouTube or Vimeo videos could also be shared, either as a specific video post or included within a text post.

 Payments with Stripe

-Our client wanted customers to be able to pay using Stripe, both one-off payments and subscriptions, but Statamic doesn’t have its own Stripe integration, that's why we had to manually integrate it for receiving online payments.
+Our client wanted customers to be able to pay using Stripe, both one-off payments and subscriptions, but Statamic doesn’t have its own Stripe integration.
+That’s why we had to manually integrate it for receiving online payments.
 We set up the site so that our client can create multiple plans and choose which ones to display on multiple pages across the site without requiring any coding knowledge.
-This can be done directly from the Statamic Control Panel.
+This can be done directly from the Statamic CP.

 Third-party integrations

-Book a free call and have a no-strings-attached chat about your ideas.
+Book a free call and have a no-strings-attached talk about your ideas.

 Modifiable components

 The Statamic CP provides a seamless experience when working with building blocks.
-We can choose to toggle certain functionalities on or off depending on our client's needs.
-In some cases, we set certain fields as required so the client doesn't forget to fill them out.
-We can also enforce the validation of fields based on the data of other fields, providing multiple variations of the same building block.
+Our client can choose to toggle certain functionalities on or off depending on its needs.
+In some cases, we set certain fields as required so the client wouldn’t forget to fill them out.
+We were also able to enforce the validation of fields based on the data of other fields, providing multiple variations of the same building block.

 One useful example gave our client the option to include a unique content ID for subtitles within a blog post, making it much easier to direct readers to a specific piece of information.
 Another example was the countdown timer for customer offers.
 The client could choose the due date and hour for the counter, a URL for it to redirect to once the countdown had ended, and buttons with multiple URLs to different promotional pages.